 Some STEM programs associated with weapons companies put weapons brands and logos on certificates, trophies, uniforms, and resources.
 Some weapons companies provide staff as mentors, trainers, careers advisors and event staff.
-These are powerful ways for children to develop positive associations with weapons companies' brands.
+These are powerful ways for

 Positive brand association is the favourable attitude an individual has towards a company.
 Children and young people are especially targeted by noxious brands because: